lukewhitehouse/svg-icon-workflow/README.md

 ---

-In light of the feedback I've been getting from a [cheeky retweet](https://twitter.com/Real_CSS_Tricks/status/799371537253945345) by CSS Tricks, I'm going to be creating an updated post over on my Web Development blog, [Assortment](https://assortment.io), follow the blog on [twitter](https://twitter.com/assortmentio) for updates.
+UPDATE 20161118: In light of the feedback I've been getting from a [cheeky retweet](https://twitter.com/Real_CSS_Tricks/status/799371537253945345) by CSS Tricks, I'm going to be creating an updated post over on my Web Development blog, [Assortment](https://assortment.io), follow the blog on [twitter](https://twitter.com/assortmentio) for updates.

 ---